 Bring out the ‘only for special occasions’ dinner sets

-A few months ago we wouldn’t have thought that we’d be at home for days or even months.
+A few months ago we wouldn’t have thought we’d be at home for days or even months.
 We wouldn’t have imagined that a common cold could build up to a point that it affects thousands globally and separates families from each other.
-Neither would we have imagined it being the cause for people to die on the streets without anyone by their sides!
-After all, these happen only in the movies right?
+Neither would we have imagined it being the cause for people to die on the streets with no one by their sides!
+After all, these happen only in the movies, right?
 But now we realize life is much shorter than anything we would’ve imagined it to be.

 This time has shown us how much of an important role essential service providers play in our everyday lives.
 So let’s take the time to appreciate what we’ve been taking for granted.